- Dynamic and kinematic viscosity in SI and British unit

 The viscosity is a measure of the fluid’s resistance to flow.

-There are dynamic and kinematic viscosity we usually use for calculations.
+There are dynamic and kinematic viscosity are usually common for calculations.

 The symbol for dynamic viscosity is the Greek letter mu (µ).
 The SI unit for dynamic viscosity is the pascal-second (Pa·s), but the more common unit is the centipoise (cP):